 1. Snake Liquor, Vietnam:

 Commonly known as Snake Wine, this unique drink is produced by infusing whole snakes in rice wine or grain alcohol.
-Moreover, the snakes that are chosen to be induced in wine are preferably venomous, but pose no harm to the drinker.
-It may pose a lot of harm to the animal in question as many claim that the snakes are drowned alive in alcohol.
+Moreover, the snakes that are chosen to be induced in wine are preferably venomous but pose no harm to the drinker.
+It may pose a lot of harm to the animal in question as many claims that the snakes are drowned alive in alcohol.
 Irrespective of whichever side you choose to believe: safe or unsafe: this surely isn’t a souvenir that can be called ordinary.

 2. Dollar Bills, Cook Island: